 When the urethra is studied with instillation of contrast into the distal/anterior urethra it has been referred to as:

 When the posterior urethra is studied during micturition, this has been referred to as:

 pelvic trauma in the emergency department (retrograde only) 4

 diminished urinary stream

 Examination technique (RUG/ASU)

-- retract the foreskin and clean the tip of the penis with Betadine or antiseptic solution
+place the patient in supine position 4.
+Retract the foreskin and clean the tip of the penis with Betadine® (povidone-iodine) or antiseptic solution

-- an alternative is to place a Foley catheter tip in the navicular fossa and gently inflate the balloon with sterile water until a seal is formed making sure not to cause the patient pain or damage the distal urethra
+an alternative is to place a Foley catheter tip in the navicular fossa and gently inflate the balloon with 2 to 3 ml of sterile water until a seal is formed 4 making sure not to cause the patient pain or damage the distal urethra

 Ideal images demonstrate the entire length of the urethra with contrast beginning to fill the bladder.